john-h-kastner/regex-complement-prolog/regex.md

   ";", parse_regex([regex_concat(R1, R0)|RS], R).
 ```

-Parsing the `+` quantifier a very similar but, it only requires one regular
+Parsing the `+` quantifier is very similar, but it only requires one regular
 expression on the stack.
-The regex pushed onto the stack in this case is more
+The regex pushed onto the stack in this case is
 interesting because we do not include `+` as a regex combinator.
 It is instead
 defined as the concatenation of a regex with the Kleene closure for the same
 expression (i.e. `RR*`).